papiodesu/leptos_book/src/server/27_response.md

 }
 ```

 This server function can then be used from your application.
-This `redirect` works well with the progressively-enhanced `<ActionForm/>` component: without JS/WASM, the server response will redirect because of the status code and header.
-With JS/WASM, the `<ActionForm/>` will detect the redirect in the server function response, and use client-side navigation to redirect to the new page.
+This 「redirect」 works well with the progressively-enhanced 「<ActionForm/>」 component: without JS/WASM, the server response will redirect because of the status code and header.
+With JS/WASM, the 「<ActionForm/>」 will detect the redirect in the server function response, and use client-side navigation to redirect to the new page.